tejas-raskar/noted.md/README.md

 ### 1. Configuration

-You will need a Gemini API key before starting to convert files.
-You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).

-Run `notedmd config` initially to configure your AI provider.
+Run `notedmd config` to configure your AI provider.
 You can choose between:
-  - Gemini API (recommended)
+  - Gemini API **(recommended)**
   - Ollama

+#### Gemini API
+You can get the Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

-You can change the Gemini API key in one of two ways:
+If you wish to change the Gemini API key later, you can do it in one of two ways:

 -   **Using the `config` command**: